RELATED TOPICS

 - In June for your second semester courses.

-- In August for any first- or second semester retakes.
+- In the second half of August for any first- or second semester retakes.

 Which software packages are used during the programme?